Hanns Scharff: Pre-Auswertestelle West military career

 Scharff was visiting Greiz, Germany, during the summer of 1939 when World War II broke out.
-Because of the war and being unable to travel as a result, he was more or less stranded in Germany.
+Because of the war and inability to travel, he was more or less stranded in Germany.
 After finding work in Berlin and while living in Berlin with his wife and then three children, he was drafted into the Wehrmacht; he subsequently trained for two months in Potsdam.
 Scharff was originally to be posted to the Russian Front.
-However, when Margaret Scharff learned of her husband's destination, she, angry at the thought of a fluent English-speaking German soldier's life being wasted at the Eastern Front, intervened.
+However, when Margaret Scharff learned of her husband's destination, she intervened, angry at the thought of a fluent English-speaking German soldier's life being wasted at the Eastern Front.
 She talked her way into the office of a German general in Berlin and pleaded her husband's case, convincing the general of the error which was about to take place.
 The general sent a telegram to Scharff's panzer unit, informing his superiors that Scharff was to be transferred immediately to the Dolmetscher Kompanie XII (Interpreters Company 12), based in Wiesbaden, to serve as a German/English interpreter.
 He had been slated to leave for the Russian Front the morning the telegram arrived.
 His fellow grenadiers were sent on to Russia.